Bennett-Heung/Salary-Prediction/README.md

 | 816129 | JOB1362685223816 | COMP42      | Manager        | Doctoral    | Engineering | Finance    |                18 |                     6 |        0 |
 | 828156 | JOB1362685235843 | COMP40      | Vice President | Masters     | Engineering | Web        |                 3 |                    29 |        0 |

-- 7,117 observations were suspected upper-end outliers (examples below).
+- 7,117 observations were suspected upper-end outliers (examples in table below).
 No actions were taken to these observations, as they were reasonable with their tendencies to be higher-up positions and higher educated.
+Note that these outliers were not tied to specific companies but mostly in the oil and finance industries with Engineering and Business majors.

 |     | jobId            | companyId   | jobType        | degree   | major   | industry   |   yearsExperience |   milesFromMetropolis |   salary |
 |----:|:-----------------|:------------|:---------------|:---------|:--------|:-----------|------------------:|----------------------:|---------:|